aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 #### Weighted Distributed Key Generation Using wPVSS

-The goal of wDKG is to have validators jointly generate a *shared secret*, which will be used to compute the randomness seed for every block.
-Aptos Roll runs a *non-interactive* wDKG *before* every epoch change.
+The goal of the wDKG is to have validators jointly generate a **shared secret**, which will be used to compute the randomness seed for every block.
+Aptos Roll runs a **non-interactive** wDKG *before* every epoch change.
 The design rationale is the following.

-- Why use weighted DKG instead of unweighted DKG?
-As previously mentioned, the security of the on-chain randomness assumes proof-of-stake, therefore the DKG needs to incorporate the weights of the validators when generating the shared secret for randomness generation.
+- Why use a weighted DKG instead of an unweighted DKG?
+As previously mentioned, the security of the on-chain randomness should hold under the PoS assumption.
+Therefore, the DKG needs to incorporate the stake of the validators when generating the shared secret for randomness generation.
+Specifically, the shared secret should only be reconstructible by a majority of the stake.
-- Why running wDKG before epoch change instead of after?
-If the wDKG starts after the epoch change, then the validators do not have the shared secret setup for the randomness generation when epoch starts.
-Until the wDKG finishes, validators cannot process any transaction that requires randomness.
-On the other hand, when running wDKG before the epoch change, validators can generate randomness and process transactions immediately after entering the new epoch.
+- Why run a wDKG before epoch change instead of after?
+If the wDKG starts after the epoch change, it is too late: the validators need to have had established a shared secret by the time the epoch starts.
+Otherwise, without such a shared secret, validators cannot process any transaction that requires randomness.
+As a result, we run the wDKG before the epoch change so that validators can generate randomness and process transactions immediately after entering the new epoch.
-- Why use non-interactive wDKG?
+- Why use a non-interactive wDKG based on wPVSS?
 The new validators of the next epoch may be offline until the new epoch starts.
 This means an interactive wDKG, which requires the new validators to interact with the current validators, is not feasible.
-In contrast, the non-interactive wDKG does not require the new validators to be online, and can use the blockchain as the broadcast channel among old and new validators when epoch change.
+In contrast, the non-interactive wDKG does not require the new validators to be online, and can use the blockchain as the broadcast channel among old and new validators when the epoch changes.

 Here is the description of the non-interactive wDKG designed and implemented for Aptos Roll.

-- When the current epoch reaches predefined limit (2 hours) or a governance proposal requires a reconfiguration, each validator will act as a *dealer*: it first computes the weight distribution (`validator_weights`) and the weight threshold (`reconstruct_threshold_in_weights`) of the next-epoch validators via rounding, and then computes a *weighted publicly-verifiable secret sharing (wPVSS) transcript* based on the weight distribution and threshold, and sends it to all validators via a reliable multicast.
+- When the current epoch reaches predefined limit (2 hours) or a governance proposal requires a reconfiguration, each validator will act as a *dealer*:
+  - First, computes the weight distribution (i.e., `validator_weights` defined above)
+  - Second, computes the reconstruction threshold (i.e., `reconstruct_threshold_in_weights` defined above) of the next-epoch validators via rounding,
+  - Third, computes a **weighted publicly-verifiable secret sharing (wPVSS) transcript** based on the weight distribution and threshold and sends it to all validators via a reliable multicast.

 - Once each validator receives a secure-subset of *valid transcripts* from 66% of the stake, it aggregates the valid transcript into a single final *aggregated transcript* and passes it on to consensus.
 More specifically, the validator will propose the aggregated wPVSS transcript via a `ValidatorTransaction`.
 Upon committing on the first `ValidatorTransaction` that contains a valid aggregated wPVSS transcript, validators finish the wDKG and start the new epoch.
 - Finally, when the new epoch begins and the new validators are online, they can decrypt their shares of the secret from the aggregated transcript.
 At this point, the new validators will be ready to produce randomness for every block by evaluating a wVRF in a secret-shared manner, as we explain in a later section.

 #### Reconfiguration

-The reconfiguration is a procedure to
+The reconfiguration is a procedure to:

 - Increment the on-chain epoch counter.
 - Compute the set of validators in the new epoch and their stake distribution, namely `ValidatorSet`.